gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 However, note that even these models only allow for regular seasonality.
 Capturing seasonality associated with moving events such as Easter, Id, or the Chinese New
 Year is more difficult.

+The best way to deal with moving holiday effect is to use dummy variables.
+However, neither STL, ETS nor TBATS models allow for covariates.
+Amongst the models discussed, the only choise is a dynamic regression model, where the predictors include any dummy holiday effects and possibly also the seasonality using Fourier terms.